snapADDY/actions/prepare-img-tag/README.md

 # prepare-img-tag
 Prepares a tag for Docker images and decide if they should be published

 Tag names have multiple formats.
 For images that will never be published (e.g Pull Requests) the format `run-${RunNumber}` is used.
 Git tags containing only valid characters for docker tags are used as is.
-Images from push events which could be published use the `${branch|overwrite}-${shortSHA}-${RunNumber` format.
+Images from push events which could be published use the `${branch|overwrite}-${shortSHA}-${RunNumber}` format.

 ## Ruleset